Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 \paragraph{Optimization at fixed resonator frequency} \mbox{}

-Fixing the resonance frequency $\nu{r}$ somewhere in the search band, $\nu_{l} \leq \nu_{r} \leq \nu_{h}$, we optimize the value function (\ref{eq:F_gen_neutral}) with respect to $\xi$.
-With resonance frequency, pickup inductance, and source loss fixed, this is equivalent to maximizing with respect to the transmission profile $S_{21}^{(1)}(\nu)$.
+Fixing the resonance frequency $\nu_{r}$ somewhere in the search band, $\nu_{l} \leq \nu_{r} \leq \nu_{h}$, we optimize the value functional (\ref{eq:F_gen_neutral}) with respect to $\xi$.
+With resonance frequency and signal-source properties fixed (which, in turn, fixes internal quality factor), we observe from (\ref{eq:InvN_Spectrum_xi}) that this is equivalent to maximizing with respect to the transmission profile $S_{21}^{(1)}(\nu)$.

 Since $\psi$ is a sharply-peaked Lorentzian of quality factor much greater than unity and the loss is assumed to be relatively slowly varying with frequency, we may approximate the resistance to take on its on-resonance value everywhere in the integration range: $R(\bar{\nu}) \approx R(\nu_{r})$.
 Additionally, changing variables $x=2Q_{\rm int}\frac{\bar{\nu}-\nu_{r}}{\nu_{r}}$, we find